CMPSC350-Computational-Narrative-F2024/prompt8-code-narrative-cschwartz01/writing/prompt_journal.md

 ## 1. Prompts Used

 TODO: try at least three variations and use the same final prompts for both Copilot and another LLM
+- Generate code that has a theme of collaboration, which reflects teamwork and collaboration, perhaps through functions that interact or share data.
+- Using this code, add in an option for user input so that the user can be a part of the collaboration
+- Instead of the data being numbers, lets change it to personal information such as name, age, and college major/minor

 ## 2. Prompting Strategy